hsa00000/math-notes/content/fourier-series-of-functions-and-convergence.md

 ---
-title: "Fourier Series of Functions: A Comprehensive Analysis of Convergence and Smoothness"
+title: "Fourier Series of Functions II: Fourier Series Expansion"
 description: This note provides a complete and detailed analysis of the convergence properties and resulting smoothness of a function's Fourier series.
 The behavior for each classical function space ($L^2$, C⁰, C¹, C^k, C^∞) is proven by rigorously analyzing the function's Fourier coefficients and applying the convergence theorems for general trigonometric series.
-date: 2025-07-31
+date: 2025-08-10
 ---

 **0. From Functions to Series: The Fundamental Definition.**